Steve Snell: Biography

 Snell made few first-team appearances in 2006 but in 2007 played four first-class matches because of injury to regular keeper Stephen Adshead.
 Another injury to Adshead at the start of the 2008 season enabled Snell to score his first championship fifty against Glamorgan, and a maiden first-class hundred against Worcestershire.
 His good form continued and he was able to cement his position as first-choice keeper in four-day cricket although Adshead continued to keep in limited-overs cricket.
 In August 2008 he was rewarded with a three-year contract.

 Snell played the 2010/11 season for the Camberwell Magpies Cricket Club, in the Victorian Premier Cricket competition.
 He then turned out for Hertfordshire in 2011.
 In August 2011, with both first choice keepers on England duty, he played for Somerset in a CB40 game against Essex, before playing in a County Championship game against Hampshire.
 He then joined the Somerset squad in the opening qualifier of the Champions League qualifier against Auckland Aces in Hyderabad, a game in which Snell won the man of the match award for his 34 not out, and eliminate Auckland from the competition.

 On 13 November 2014, Snell rejoined Somerset as their second XI coach and academy director.
+Snell left his role with Somerset in 2021, to take up the role of performance director at Gloucestershire.

+In November 2023, Snell was appointed Head of Performance for Cricket Scotland.